 4. State Support for Hemp Products:

 To develop a hemp industry, the State must encourage demand for hemp-based products.
-The early adapters of large-scale uses of hemp in Hawai'i will be for biofuels and construction materials with others to follow.
+The primary large-scale uses of hemp in Hawai'i will be for biofuels and construction materials.

 5. Housing Shortage Solution: